One Day in Medellin Itinerary – What to do in Medellin, Colombia

 EXTRA TIPS FOR VISITING MEDELLIN

 Medellin is the city with amazing energy and friendly locals, but stay smart.
-Be aware of your surroundings and stay away from bad neighbourhoods.
+Be aware of your surroundings and stay away from bad neighborhoods.
 Act street smart and as Colombians would say – “No dar papaya”.

 Avoid the Escobar topic.
 Many people here lived through the tragic times of Escobar and do not wish to talk about this – there are plenty of other topics.

-Shorts and flip flops only show you’re an easy target.
+Shorts and flip-flops only show you’re an easy target.
 Talk to the locals – they want to know all about you and you will learn so much about Colombians if you engage in conversation!
 They are the friendliest people in the world who just want to show you how beautiful Colombia and its people are!

 PIN FOR LATER!